christiando/spycon/README.md

 Numerous methods have been proposed that attempt to infer neuronal connectivity from parallel recorded spike trains.
 Here we provide the `spycon` framework, that aims at making a comparable framework among these methods.
 We provide several connectivity inference algorithms, and a template, such that costum algorithms can be intergrated into `spycon`. `spycon` then provides a unified output of the methods, that methods can be benchmarked on different datasets.
+For details check out our [PLoS CB paper](https://doi.org/10.1371/journal.pcbi.1011964).

 [**Quickstart**](#quickstart) | [**Install guide**](#installation) | [**Citing**](#citation) | [**Documentation**](https://christiando.github.io/spycon/)